 L.A.'s Accordion Diva & Steel Drum Player

 Ms. Gigi "Gee" Rabe, also known as “L.A.’s Accordion Diva,” holds an M.A. degree in Ethnomusicology from the University of California, Los Angeles (UCLA) and a B.M. degree in Performance with an emphasis in Commercial Music from California State University (CSU) Long Beach.
-She has completed her Ph.D. course work in Ethnomusicology at UCLA.
+She completed her Ph.D. course work in Ethnomusicology at UCLA.
 Her main research interests include accordion performance around the world, Americana music, subcultural music, music and religion, popular music and culture, youth and music, smooth jazz, world beat, tango, the international music industry, Balkan music, and Caribbean music, especially ska and steel band music.
 “Aspects of Regional Difference and Performance Technique in Bulgarian Accordion Music” was published in the journal Musical Performance.
 She has given papers at conferences, including the Society for Ethnomusicology and the British Forum for Ethnomusicology.
-Academic awards she has received include a UCLA University stipend; UCLA’s Thayer Special Collections Fellowship, and the UCLA Fine Arts Trust Award.
+Academic awards she has received include a UCLA University stipend, UCLA’s Thayer Special Collections Fellowship, and the UCLA Fine Arts Trust Award.
 She was also the recipient of a grant from UCLA’s Institute of American Cultures and the Center for African American Studies.

+An accordionist since 1975, Ms. Rabe has won major awards for her performance, including the Accordion Federation of North America's virtuoso (Western classical) and virtuoso jazz competitions in 1984 and 1985 respectively.
+Her teachers have included Corry Reysbergen Smith, Glenn Stead and LaVoy Halle (Western classical); Frank Marocco (jazz); Pepe Motta (Argentinean tango); Milen Slavov, Petar Ralchev, and Ivan Milev (Bulgarian accordion); Joel Guzman, Sunny Sauceda and Otoño Lujan (Tex-Mex); and Ludovic Beier and Marcel Loeffler (manouche).
+Ms. Rabe has a diverse knowledge of musical genres and performs with many bands in Los Angeles that need an accordionist or steel drum player.
+Her main projects are fronting her retro lounge band “Gigi and her Atomic Hipsters” and her alternative polka trio “Pretzel Express.”
+Other prominent bands that she performs with include Mostly Kosher (klezmer rock), and MôForró (Brazilian forró).
 Additionally, she has performed and recorded with World of Warcraft composer David Arkenstone.
-Other artists and groups she has worked with include contemporary jazz guitarist Richard Smith (“Nuvo Tango” project); Halo Circus, led by American Idol alum and Latin American Idol winner Allison Iraheta; and the Latin Grammy winning Lucky Diaz & the Family Jam Band.
+She has also performed with Irka Mateo and La Tirindanga (Dominican Republic), contemporary jazz guitarist Richard Smith (“Nuvo Tango” project); Halo Circus, led by American Idol alum and Latin American Idol winner Allison Iraheta; and the Latin Grammy winning Lucky Diaz & the Family Jam Band.
 Formerly she concertized with Grammy-nominated Lisa Haley and the Zydekats (Cajun/Zydeco/Americana/Swamp Rock.)
-She has recorded for award-winning composers Randy Newman, Jack Allocco and David Kurtz, as well as Bruce Chianese, Bruno Coon, Wolfram de Marco, Jeff Danna, Henry Jackman, Christopher Lennertz, Andrea Morricone, Mark Mothersbaugh, Roger Neill, John Powell, Jeff Russo, Aldo Shllaku, Robert Toteras, Frederik Wiedmann, Edwin Wendler, and Christopher Young.
+She has recorded for award-winning composers including Randy Newman, Jack Allocco and David Kurtz, as well as Bruce Chianese, Bruno Coon, Wolfram de Marco, Jeff Danna, Henry Jackman, Michael Kramer, Christopher Lennertz, Andrea Morricone, Mark Mothersbaugh, Roger Neill, John Powell, Jeff Russo, Aldo Shllaku, Robert Toteras, Frederik Wiedmann, Edwin Wendler, and Christopher Young.
 She has also recorded for the children’s music duo Greg and Steve, J. Kahn of “E.T.” fame, alternative band Never Shout Never, film producer Mary Sweeney, and musician/actor Micky Dolenz.
-Her accordion playing can be heard in films including “My Big Fat Greek Wedding 2,” “Monsters University,” “Puss in Boots,” “Ice Age 4,” and “Hotel Transylvania.”
-She was the featured accordionist with Josh Groban for a PBS special, guest artist with the Pacific Symphony, and also featured in a Wienerschnitzel Oktoberfest commercial.
+Her accordion playing can be heard in films including “My Big Fat Greek Wedding 2,” “Puss in Boots,” “Ice Age 4,” and “Hotel Transylvania.”
+She was the featured accordionist in Danny Elfman’s “Nightmare Before Christmas” production at the Banc of California stadium, accordionist in a show with Rufus Wainwright, performed with Josh Groban for a PBS special, guest artist with the Pacific Symphony, and also featured in a Wienerschnitzel Oktoberfest commercial.
 She was the accordionist on a prank for the TBS reality game show “Deal With It” and has been featured in an episode of Craigslist TV called “Accordion Idol.”
 Other television appearances include the Jimmy Kimmel Show, the Young and the Restless, and KMEX-Univision Primera Edición.
 She recorded accordion parts for the Disney ride “Toy Story. ” Finally, she was the accordionist in the Getty Villa production “Tug of War,” which received outstanding national reviews, was featured on a segment of the CBS News Sunday Morning, and was named by the Los Angeles Times as one of the top ten productions in Los Angeles.
 Ms. Rabe plays Hohner accordions.

 As a steel panist, Ms. Rabe has performed professionally since 1986 and has worked and studied with Trinidad’s famous Len “Boogsie” Sharpe and Robert Greenidge.
 She has also recorded for television, radio, and film.
 Her steel drum playing can be heard on the first season of FX mini-series “Fargo,” and can also on soundtracks to the movie “Forever Plaid,” and the cartoon series “Klutter,” along with the famous television sitcom episode of “Friends” in which Phoebe gets married.
 In this last season of the show, Ms. Rabe was cast in the role of “Marjorie,” Phoebe’s eccentric friend.
 During the last season of the USA Network series “Monk,” she tutored actor Jason Gray-Stanford on steel drums.
-Currently she continues to work with the steel band “Island Vibes,” one of the earliest American steel drum bands on the west coast.
-She has been a featured guest in the video version of music publisher Hal Leonard’s Music Express Magazine for a segment called “Playing in the Band: Reggae with Gee Rabe and Chris Ross.”
+Currently she continues to work with the steel band “Island Vibes,” one of the oldest American bands to feature steel drums on the west coast.
+She has been a guest in the video version of music publisher Hal Leonard’s Music Express Magazine for a segment called “Playing in the Band: Reggae with Gee Rabe and Chris Ross.”
 In addition to playing steel drums, Ms. Rabe has studied Latin percussion with master percussionist Francisco Aguabella.

-AFM 47, ASCAP, SAG-AFTRA, and NARAS.
+AFM 47, ASCAP, and SAG-AFTRA.